Betterplace lab around the world: Exploring how people use the internet for good – worldwide

 Franziska Kreische graduated with an MA in Peace and Conflict Studies before moving to Uganda where she worked for various development projects.
 Alongside researching, Franzi is "Queen of Content" in the lab, coordinating our online communication and distribution of publications.
 She will be investigating the digital-social scene in South Africa.

-Read our Report from our Trip in 2014
+Read our Reports from our Trip in 2014

 We've managed to secure some supporters for our research trip (see our Thank You page for details).
 However, we're still working on a fairly tight budget.
 It would be great if you could support our work.
 Our analysis and insights will help the social sector in Germany and beyond to work more effectively.
 Join us on the world's first social digital research expedition!